DuPont raises 2021 forecast on robust demand from chip, auto makers

 (Reuters) -Industrial materials maker DuPont raised its full-year profit and revenue forecasts and breezed past first-quarter expectations on Tuesday, boosted by demand from chip companies as well as a recovery in automobile markets.

-The company, which makes everything from brake fluid to fabric used in protective garments, is benefiting from a recovery in demand from the COVID-19 pandemic-led slump as economies reopen and costs cuts it implemented last year to cope with the fallout of the health crisis.
+The company, which makes everything from brake fluid to fabric for protective garments, is benefiting from a recovery in demand from a COVID-19 pandemic-led slump and costs cuts it implemented last year to cope with the fallout of the health crisis.

-DuPont, once part of the erstwhile chemical giant DowDuPont, said it expects net sales between $15.70 billion and $15.90 billion and adjusted earnings per share in the range of $3.60 to $3.75 for the year ended December 2021.
+DuPont, once part of the erstwhile chemical giant DowDuPont, now expects net sales between $15.70 billion and $15.90 billion and adjusted earnings per share in the range of $3.60 to $3.75 for the year ended December 2021.

 It had previously forecast sales between $15.40 billion and $15.60 billion on earnings of $3.30 to $3.45 per share.

-Still, the company warned of a hit from escalating raw material and logistics costs and global supply constraints for key raw materials.
+Still, the company warned of a $300 million hit in the year from escalating raw material, logistics costs and supply constraints of key raw materials.

+It said the impact from the costs was only about $20 million in the first quarter, but expects them to rise to about $90 million in the second and to carry through the next couple of quarters.

+DuPont said it hopes to offset the hit by raising prices in the low single digits for the year.

+The company has been tweaking its portfolio; it has separated its Nutrition & Biosciences business, agreed to divest two other businesses, and struck a deal to buy Laird Performance Materials for $2.3 billion to expand in advanced electronic materials used in smart and autonomous vehicles among others.
-DuPont’s adjusted earnings per share of 91 cents for the first quarter beat estimates of 76 cents.

-Sales of $4 billion also surpassed $3.85 billion estimated by analysts, partially helped by strong demand for water filtration technologies.
+Adjusted earnings per share of 91 cents for the first quarter beat estimates of 76 cents, while sales of $4 billion surpassed the $3.85 billion estimated by analysts, according to Refinitiv IBES.

 Reporting by Arathy S Nair in Bengaluru; Editing by Shinjini Ganguli